vojay-dev/gemini-movie-detectives-api/README.md

 ## Example: German language

-The following example shows how to switch to the Santa Claus / Christmas personality for a quiz:
+This example shows how to change the language for a quiz:

 ```sh
 curl -s -X POST localhost:8000/quiz \